jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 ### 2. **Update the GitHub documents**

-In this step, we will update the documents that are stored in the GitHub repository.
-There will either be one or two PRs as a result of this step depending on:

-!!! warning "Update docs at the end"
-    The update docs PR into `dev` should be merged *after* the release is officially out and at the end of the public release process to ensure the new ISIS docs endpoint is live and working.

 === "RC"

     - [ ] Update the Changelog.
 Label all the currently unreleased changes as part of this release.
 See comments on the  [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for instructions.
     - [ ] Update `code.json` by adding a new entry with the RC version. e.g. an 8.0.0 release candidate would be labeled `8.0_RC1` for the first RC, `8.0_RC2` for the second, etc.
     - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
-    - [ ] Submit a Pull Request: Submit a pull request into the dev branch.
-If a release branch exists, create a PR there as well.
+    - [ ] Submit a Pull Request: Submit a pull request* into the dev branch.
+If a release branch exists, create another PR there as well.

 === "LR"

     - [ ] Update the Changelog: Update the release date on the version to be released in the changelog.
 See comments on the  [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for instructions.
     - [ ] Update `code.json` by adding a new entry with the new version number and the date last modified.
     - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
-    - [ ] Submit a Pull Request: Submit a pull request into the dev branch.
-If a release branch exists, create a PR there as well.
+    - [ ] Submit a Pull Request: Submit a pull request* into the dev branch.
+If a release branch exists, create another PR there as well.

 === "LTS"

     - [ ] Update the Changelog.
 Move **only the bug fixes** under this release.
 Follow the instructions in [CHANGELOG.md](https://raw.githubusercontent.com/DOI-USGS/ISIS3/dev/CHANGELOG.md) for how to do this.
     - [ ] Update `code.json` by adding a new entry with the LTS version. e.g. an 8.0.0 LTS would be released as 8.0 (no LTS in the version name).
     - [ ] **Update the Authors List**:  If there are any new contributors to the project since the last release, update the `AUTHORS.rst` file to include them.
-    - [ ] Submit a Pull Request: Submit a pull request into the release branch.
+    - [ ] Submit a Pull Request: Submit a pull request* into the release branch.

+!!! warning "* Update docs at the end"
+    The update docs PR into `dev` should be merged *after* the release is officially out and at the end of the public release process to ensure the new ISIS docs endpoint is live and working.

+    Make sure to complete [Step 5: Update Version](#5-update-version-for-isis-application-docs) before merging.

 !!!
 Success ""